nukkonyan/SMStats/README.md

           - Left 4 Dead 2.
           - and many other.
         - Create website.
+	- Expected early testing build
+	    - Somewhere between end of october and possibly as late as early december.
+		  - This will begin with Team Fortress 2 due to stability reasons.

 ## Lookin to assist in development?
    - Hit me up on [Steam](https://steamcommunity.com/id/Teamkiller324)!